Quantum Scalar Field Theory Based on the Extended Least Action Principle: Introduction

-The goal of this paper is to apply the same framework to relativistic quantum theory.
-Specifically, we will apply the least observability principle to derive the quantum field theory of massive scalar fields.
-Impressively, we find that the only adjustment needed to the least observability principle is to replace the assumption of random vacuum fluctuations in the non-relativistic setting to random field fluctuations in the relativistic settings.
-By recursively applying the least observability principle, we are able to derive the transition probability density of the field fluctuations, the uncertainty relation, and most importantly, the Schr\"{o}dinger equation of the wave functional for the scalar fields.
+The goal of this paper is to apply the same principle to relativistic quantum field theory.
+Specifically, we will apply the extended least action principle to derive the quantum field theory of massive scalar fields.
+Impressively, we find that the only adjustment needed to the extended least action principle is to replace the assumption of random vacuum fluctuations in the non-relativistic setting to random field fluctuations in the relativistic settings.
+By recursively applying the extended least action principle, we are able to derive the transition probability density of the field fluctuations, the uncertainty relation, and most importantly, the Schr\"{o}dinger equation of the wave functional for the scalar fields.
 The Schr\"{o}dinger equation of the wave functional is the fundamental equation for the quantum scalar field theory in the Schr\"{o}dinger picture, and it is typically introduced as a postulate.
 Here we derive it from a first principle.
 Similarly to the non-relativistic quantum formalism, by relaxing the definition of the information metrics using generic relative entropy, we obtain a family of generalized Schr\"{o}dinger equations.
 The application of such generalized Schr\"{o}dinger equations needs further investigation, but the result shows the flexibility of the mathematical framework.

 The Schr\"{o}dinger picture offers several advantages compared to the standard Fock space description of scalar fields~\cite{Long}.
 In particular, the Schr\"{o}dinger wave functional gives an intrinsic description of the vacuum without reference to the spectrum of excited states, which is an inherent problem in the Fock space of state in curved spacetime~\cite{Long}.
 It is also argued that the Schr\"{o}dinger picture in field theory is the most natural representation from the viewpoint of canonical quantum gravity where the spacetime is usually decomposed into a spatial manifold evolving in time~\cite{Corichi}.
 The Schr\"{o}dinger formulations in both non-relativistic quantum theory and relativistic quantum field theory allows us to understand the difference and similarity between the two theories.
 It may provide hints on applying certain concepts from one theory to the other.
 For instance, calculating information metrics such as the entanglement entropy of a quantum field is challenged~\cite{Takayanagi}.
 In non-relativistic quantum mechanics, such a quantity for entangled systems is typically calculated with the help of the wave function.
 With the availability of the Schr\"{o}dinger wave functional, one may find a similar method to calculate the entangled entropy for a scalar field.